UCIDataScienceInitiative/IntroToJulia/Markdown/WhyJulia.md

 ## Discussion / Project

 Here's a good learning project: how would you design a new type `EasyFloats` to build MATLAB/Python/R arithmetic into Julia?
+How would you designed "arrays with NAs" to mimic R?
 Time the results and see what the difference from optimal is.